 Its mongrel heritage means that the M60 took longer to be built than any other road: forty-six years from start to finish, or an average of 0.78 miles per year.
 Work started in the mid-1950s when Lancashire County Council was offered a vast amount of industrial spoil for free, and set to work piling it up by the Manchester Ship Canal, forming the approaches to a bridge on the proposed Stretford-Eccles Bypass.
 The Barton High Level Bridge now uses those embankments.

 When the last section opened in 2000, there were no more motorways under construction elsewhere in the UK, bringing to an end a continuous chain of construction work that had been in progress since the material was laid down for the bridge approaches more than forty years previously.

 The result of this bizarre heritage is that no two parts of the M60 actually feel like the same road.
 The former M62 across the north of Manchester feels more like a long-distance road that’s really going somewhere, while the part down the western side that used to be M63 is very hemmed-in and claustrophobic.
 The southern side passes through Stockport town centre and is very much an urban route, while the brand new section in the east is wide, spacious and relatively quiet.
 The only shared attributes are the extremely frequent opportunities to join and leave.
 The recommended junction spacing on a motorway is about every ten to twelve miles, but the M60 has twenty-seven along the way, with the four-mile section between junctions 22 and 23 being the longest gap.

-With thanks to John Carter, Chris McKenna, NJ, Matt Janke, Simon Hollett and Peter Edwardson for information in this section.
+With thanks to Ian Henderson, John Carter, Chris McKenna, NJ, Matt Janke, Simon Hollett and Peter Edwardson for information in this section.